BrentNoorda/toy-piano/README.md

 ### *What's bad about this?*

-Because Meteor gloms all the code together into a single page indiscriminately, and because of Meteor's emphasis on "reactivity", any user behavior in one part of the screen can easily cause a redraw of another, mostly-unrelated part of the screen (which can be an invisible performance problem frequently, and a visible problem when animations show up).
+1. Because Meteor gloms all the code together into a single page indiscriminately, and because of Meteor's emphasis on "reactivity", any user behavior in one part of the screen can easily cause a redraw of another, mostly-unrelated part of the screen (which can be an invisible performance problem frequently, and a visible problem when animations show up).
 This can lead to extra time debugging and muddying the clean templates with lots of   "{{#isolate}}" tags.

-Another problem about everything being glommed together you pretty much lose control over load order.
+2. You pretty much lose control over load order.
 So if you're loading one js library that depends on another, you have to understand their poorly-documented load orders, or try to defer initializations with `Meteor.startup()` or jQuery's `$(document).ready()`.

 -------------------------------------------------------------------------